EyoelYT/Climasphere/Readme.md

 ## Run docker commands

-From the root of the project:
+Go to the root of the project and run the following commands:

     $ docker-compose build
-    $ docker-compose run
+    $ docker-compose up

 You will be able to access resoueces using <http://localhost:8000/> or
 <http://localhost:8000/index.html>